TillyC/cta_workshop/README.md

 - Make sure to leave 2 ends of the conductive yarn to attatch crocodile clips to.
 - set aside until it's time to test - ideally at this point you would use a multimeter to test the resistance but we don't currently have access to one.

+### Make the circuit
+Before we plug the Pi in we are going to set up the circuit.
+This is a simple set up.
+- Connect a different colour crocodile clip to each end of the sensor (these will be yout power and ground connections).
+- Attach a correspondng wire to the other end of the crocodile clips.
+- One of those wires will connect to your power/data and the other to ground.
+- Turn on the Pi.
+That's it!

 ### Set up the Pi
 Lets start by making a new directory in your Pi for this workshop.
 - Open terminal.